-(e) The carryforward period of the railroad track maintenance tax credit for the transferee will be the same as it was for the taxpayer.
-This credit may be carried forward for the number of years authorized under O.C.G.A. § 48-7-40.34.
+(e) The earry forward period of the railroad track

+maintenance tax credit for the transferee will be the same as it was for the taxpayer.
+No unused railroad track maintenance tax credit shall be allowed to be carried forward This credit may be carried forward for the number of years authorized under O.C.G.A. § 48-7-40.34.

 1. Example.
-Taxpayer sells the railroad track maintenance tax credit on June 15, 2026.
-This credit is for qualified railroad track maintenance expenditures preapproved by the Department for 2025, paid or incurred in 2025 and claimed by the taxpayer on their 2025 income tax return.
+Taxpayer sells the railroad track maintenance tax credit on June 15, 20202026.
+This credit is for qualified railroad track maintenance expenditures preapproved by the Department for 20192025, paid or incurred in 20192025 and claimed by the taxpayer on their 20192025 income tax return.
 The transferee is a calendar year taxpayer.
-The credit may be claimed by the transferee on the 2025, 2026, 2027, 2028 return and the carryforward period for this credit will expire on December 31, 2028.
+The credit may be claimed by the transferee on the calendar 2019 tax year 2025, 2026, 2027, 2028 return and the carryforward period for this credit will expire on December 31, 2028.
+The credit cannot be carried forward by the taxpayer or the transferee.
+The credit can only be utilized in tax year 2019.
 This carryforward treatment applies regardless of whether it is being claimed by Taxpayer or the transferee.